matthew-tfs/mjcb.io/content/blog/00055-apple-silicon-one-year-later-part-2.md

 ## Thoughts After 2 Years with Apple Silicon ##

-Since I have been using the MacBook Air (M1, 2020) for just over 2 years, I definitely have some things that I like and dislike about it (in no particular order).
+Since I have been using the MacBook Air (M1, 2020) for just over 2 years, I have some things that I like and dislike about it.

 ### Likes ###

-* The laptop ditches all of the legacy ports and just uses USB-C, and supports almost any dock solution.
+* The laptop ditches all the legacy ports and just uses USB-C and supports almost any dock solution.
 * The laptop holds up to the promise of instant on and instant sleep.
 * The battery does not drain when not in use unlike some other laptops.
 * The laptop has no fans, and it rarely heats up under heavy usage.
 * The battery life is fantastic, even after 2 years of usage.
-* All of the apps that I use on a daily basis have been ported to Apple Silicon, no emulation is being used.
+* All the apps that I use daily have been ported to Apple Silicon, no emulation is being used.
-* All of my USB-C devices work without any issues.
+* All my USB-C devices work without any issues.
 Existing devices such as portable DVD/Blu-ray drives, and USB peripherals also work perfectly.
 * With only 8 GB of RAM, the laptop is still extremely responsive.
 I routinely keep several dozen tabs open in Microsoft Edge, stream media, use Visual Studio Code, Remote Desktop and never have any slowdowns.

 I had never owned an Apple device other than an iPhone or iPad, and I never realized how convenient the integration is with things like iMessage and the ability to quickly transfer my AirPods between my laptop and my phone.
 Normally this is a pain to do on other platforms, but it works very well and very seamlessly.